NixOS in The Wild

 contains every package derivation.
 My one pain point is that

-chokes on this repository hard.
-Searching the right term over 4,000+
+Searching the right term over 4,000+ issues can intermittently

-These pages are impeccable under the hood with anchor id
+Nix’s HTML page.
+These pages are impeccable under the hood

-links to each section and subsection, but search
+with anchor id links on each section and subsection, but search

 Local Documentation and Troubleshooting